-A smaller team will use up less cash per month, but the project may end up taking longer as a result.
-However, the trade off in efficiency might just be able to compensate for the lengthier timeline.
+A minor team will use up less cash per month, but the project may end up taking longer as a result.
+However, the trade-off inefficiency might just be able to compensate for the lengthier timeline.

 Highly experienced developers cost more, which is why you don’t want a team composed entirely of senior developers.
-A team of younger, newer developers that are led by a single or a few highly experienced senior developers will be the most cost-effective arrangement for your project.
+Instead, a team of younger, newer developers led by a single or a few highly experienced senior developers will be the most cost-effective arrangement for your project.

 To minimize this expense, use popular or established technologies to build your MVP.
-You’ll be able to choose from a wider pool of developers and have room to negotiate salaries if needed.
+Then, you’ll be able to choose from a wider pool of developers and have room to negotiate salaries if needed.

-When all is said and done, there are two numbers that truly determine how much MVP costs: hours spent and hourly rates.
+Two numbers truly determine how much MVP development costs: hours spent and hourly rates.

 All of the other conditions I mentioned in the article above modify one or both of these numbers.
 Want a better-quality product?
 Spend more hours.
 Want developers that know what they’re doing?
 Pay your developers more.

-Another way you can help control costs is by working with a partner company that has a software development team already in place.
-These partner teams are often composed of developers with experience with a wide range of projects and have a diverse collection of skills, which makes it more cost-effective to hire and recruit them as a group rather than assemble an internal team from scratch.
+Another way you can help control the cost of MVP is by working with a partner company with a software development team already in place.
+These partner teams are often composed of developers with experience in a wide range of projects.
+They have a diverse collection of skills, which makes it more cost-effective to hire them as a group rather than assemble an internal team from scratch.

 Partner teams like ours have built dozens of MVPs and know how to estimate them.
 We can also advise you when it comes to evaluating feature sets, UX and UI design, and technology.